aerobatic/website/content/docs/cli.md

 ~~~

 #### rename
 Rename the current website.
-On the Pro plan this only changes the name displayed in the Aerobatic Control Panel.
-But for the free plan this changes the URL of the site, i.e. `https://SITENAME.aerobatic.io`.
+For custom domains this this only changes the name displayed in the Aerobatic Control Panel.
+But for sites using the shared domain, this changes the URL of the site, i.e. `https://SITENAME.aerobatic.io`.

 **Options**
 {{% option "-n, --name" %}}